ISSUIUC/MIDAS-Software/README.md

 	- `lib/`: Hardware drivers to interface with sensors and more.
 Some are downloaded from the internet and some were written by us.- `src/`: All the flight code that we write ourselves is in this directory.

 ### Avionics Software Team 23-24
-Aidan Costello
+Aidan Costello,
-Magilan Sendhil
+Magilan Sendhil,
-Aaditya Voruganti
+Aaditya Voruganti,
-Michael Karpov
+Michael Karpov,
-Zyun Lam
+Zyun Lam,
-Surag Nuthulapaty
+Surag Nuthulapaty,
-Nicholas Phillips
+Nicholas Phillips,
-Gautam Dayal
+Gautam Dayal,
-Rithvik Bhogavilli
+Rithvik Bhogavilli,
-Anthony Smykalov
+Anthony Smykalov,
-Aryaman Dwivedi
+Aryaman Dwivedi,
-Eisha Peyyeti
+Eisha Peyyeti,
-Rishi Gottumukkala
+Rishi Gottumukkala,
-Carson Sprague
+Carson Sprague,
-Deeya Bodas
+Deeya Bodas,
-Ashley Sawa
+Ashley Sawa,
-Ankith Madadi
+Ankith Madadi,
-Patrick Cassino
+Patrick Cassino,
-Kaustubh Khulbe
+Kaustubh Khulbe,
 Ethan Pereira